skip to content

 the bottom line

-Clay masques have become a popular staple in the best selfcare sunday routines. clay masques may very well be one of the most under-appreciated products in your anti-aging skincare routine.
-If you aren’t clay masque-ing at least weekly, you’re missing out on the opportunity to reset your skin and to wipe the slate clean.
-So what are the benefits of a clay masque for oily skin, dry skin – and every skin in between? read on, beauty, for a few insights.
+Clay masques may well be one of the most under appreciated products on your skincare routine.
+If you aren't clay masque-ing at least weekly, you're missing out on the opportunity to reset your skin and to wipe the slate clean.
+So what are the benfits of a clay masque for oily skin, dry skin, and every skin in between?
+Read on, beauty, for a few insights.

 Clays have been traditionally relied on as medical remedies for the treatment of wounds, often being employed in poultices, or compresses, to aid in the reduction of inflammation.
 There’s even scientific research which suggests that clays have antibacterial effects, specifically against Staphylococcus aureus and Escherichia coli.
 Clays which contain iron, copper, and zinc are of special interest for wound healing, as these minerals are essential ingredients in collagen formation.

-Natural clays fall into two general categories: absorbent (absorbs water and swells), and adsorbent (attracts particles but doesn’t swell).
+Natural clays fall into two general categories, absorbent (absorbs water and swells), and adsorbent (attracts particles but doesn't swell).
 Absorbent clays adhere to the skin, and are able to draw in excess sebum, bacteria, dead skin cells, and blackheads.
-Adsorbent clays, on the other hand, attract dirt and grime to the clay particle, and do not swell with the addition of water. adsorbent clays are ideal masks for dry and sensitive skin, while absorbent clays make the best masks for oily skin types.
+Adsorbent clays, in contrast, attract dirt to the clay particle, and do not swell with the addition of water.
+Adsorbent clays are ideal for dry and sensitive skin, while absorbent clays are preferred for oilier skin.

 second layer: shades of clay